This article originally appeared on VICE UK.

 They've clearly studied social psychology; they've clearly studied the principles of influence.

 How do the indoctrinators avoid family and friends breaking the influence?

-Well, they'll often encourage people to keep it to themselves and not tell their family and friends, and not be overtly changed because they've learnt families will react.
+Well, they'll often encourage people to keep it to themselves and not tell their family and friends, and not be overtly changed because they've learned families will react.
 Unfortunately, by trying to talk young people out of it, most people end up talking them deeper into it.
 Especially if parents try to use their authority.
 That's a big mistake.

 We often see converted Islamic Sate members happily promoting their new way of life on social media.
 Is it genuine or a facade?

 I think that's their cult identity, doing what they're told they should be doing.
-It's a dual identity model—there is their true self and their cult self.
+It's a dual-identity model—there is their true self and their cult self.
 And the cult self is saying, "You need to cut someone's head off."
 And they're surrounded by people going, "Yes!
 Go for it!"
 That's what's normal, that's what's expected.
 That's what's going to be rewarded—that's reality for them.